California fires claim 5 lives, threaten thousands of homes

 “The dangers out there to their own lives outweigh anything they can accomplish,” he said.
 “They’re putting their lives in jeopardy.”

-Gov. Gavin Newsom addressed the wildfires Thursday in a last-minute video recorded for the Democratic National Convention.

-“If you are in denial about climate change, come to California,” he said.
+In a last-minute video recorded for the Democratic National Convention, Gov. Gavin Newsom said "if you are in denial about climate change, come to California.”

 Har reported from San Francisco.
 Associated Press writers Olga R. Rodriguez and Juliet Williams in San Francisco, Camille Fassett in Redwood City and John Antczak in Los Angeles contributed to this report.